 Delivering your baby at Liberty Hospital offers the best of all worlds.
 We provide warm, personal attention in a comfortable setting.
 And our highly qualified obstetric and neonatal nurses take care of you and your newborn in a state-of-the-art medical facility.

 Due to COVID-19, all in-person classes are suspended.
 To meet the needs of our parents, we have recorded these classes and made them available via video.

 Class covers the mechanics of the labor and birth process and is meant to be completed along with our Yomingo online learning app.
 This is not a Lamaze class, but time will be spent learning breathing and relaxation techniques, as well as comfort measures and the role of the coach.

 This class provides information for expectant families about the basics of caring for a newborn baby.
 Watch video.

 This class provides information for expectant families about the benefits of breastfeeding for mom and baby.
 Our services are coordinated by a Certified Lactation Consultant.
-Watch video.
+New online class coming soon!

 Liberty Hospital offers anytime, anywhere parent education powered by YoMingo®, an education program designed to give you convenient access to valuable information.
 It includes the tools and support you need at every stage.

 - Evidence-based information on prenatal care, labor and birth, postpartum, breastfeeding, and newborn care, including lots of videos

 - Kick counter, contraction timer, personal journal, feeding log, immunization log and other tools

 This education powered is available on any device with an internet connection and also as a mobile app called myYoMingo.
 It also comes in multiple languages.